consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     AddCollateral()

     // ReleaseCollateral expects as source the address of the subnet actor
     // for which the collateral should be released.
-It triggers a message
+It triggers a transfer message
     // to the subnet actor returning the corresponding collateral.
     // (methodNum = 4)
     ReleaseCollateral(value abi.TokenAmount)